Miss Oregon's Teen

 The Miss Oregon's Teen competition is the pageant that selects the representative for the U.S. state of Oregon in the Miss America's Teen pageant.

-Lena Larecy of Roseburg was crowned Miss Oregon's Teen on April 30, 2023 at the Liberty Theater in North Bend, Oregon.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+Aria Christensen of Eugene was crowned Miss Oregon's Teen on June 27, 2026, at the Seaside Convention Center in Seaside, Oregon.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Oregon's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.